Easy Nigerian Oha Soup

 This recipe guide will walk you through step by step how to cook Oha soup using Oha leaves, palm nut (or palm oil), ogiri, pepper, crayfish, seasoning cubes, dry fish, salt, cocoyam, uziza leaves, and meat.

 Whether you grew up in Nigeria or are discovering West African cuisine from afar, this post is for you.
+Before then, take a minute to see our authentic soup Nigerian similar soup recipes on Cocoyam Soup, Easy and Quick Vegetable Soup, Homemade Okra soup, etc.

 But first, a little story…